iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 5 reviews"/>
 </p>

+> With two kids, this is the best app on my tablet.
+I have used it while traveling, after hours, and holiday.
+My kids seem to suddenly need medical attention at the most inopportune times.
+This app has saved me 4 trips to ER/Urgent care in less than 2 years.<br> :date: __2021-01-05 01:30:16__

 > I used it for online doctor consult.
 Took me 10 minutes and cost $10 !<br> :date: __2020-12-26 15:51:08__

 > Convenient, worked great for me<br> :date: __2020-12-22 05:38:56__